zufre/sinatra-nested-forms-lab-superheros-cb-000/README.md

 ### Make a form

-1. Create a route that responds to a GET request at `/teams/new`.
+1. Create a route that responds to a GET request at `/`.
-2. Create a view and render it in the GET `/teams/new` route.
+2. Create a view with a form and render it in the GET `/` route.
 3. The form should have fields for the `name` of a superhero team and their `motto`.
-4. There should be form inputs for each superhero member's `name`, `power`, and `bio`.
+4. There should be form inputs for each of the three superhero member's `name`, `power`, and `bio`.

 It should look something like this: